GarethMSheldon/MikLink-PortToPython/docs/epic.md

 ### Kotlin annotation default target warning (KT-73255)

-ƒ?oThis annotation is currently applied to the value parameter only, but in the future it will also be applied to field ƒ?Ý use @param: ƒ?Ý or -Xannotation-default-target=param-property ƒ?Ýƒ??
+"This annotation is currently applied to the value parameter only, but in the future it will also be applied to field … use @param: … or -Xannotation-default-target=param-property …"
-This is tied to Kotlinƒ?Ts evolving rules for annotation use-site targets (param/property/field).
+This is tied to Kotlin's evolving rules for annotation use-site targets (param/property/field).
 Kotlin 2.2 introduces a preview defaulting rule and recommends explicit use-site targets when you need stable behavior.

 ### Deprecations in Room + Compose Material3